Managing Conflict Starts With You

 The thing is, throwing people under the bus doesn’t help us in the long run.
-People who throw teammates under the bus will not be trusted by their teammates and will invariably find themselves under the bus.
+People who throw their teammates under the bus will not be trusted by their teammates.
+They will invariably find themselves under the bus.
 Thump Thump.

 Skills Corner: Tips for Working Smart

 How to Avoid Throwing People Under the Bus

 Metaphorically speaking, the best the way to avoid throwing someone under the bus is to not put yourself in front of moving buses.
 We tend to throw people under the bus when a bus is headed for us.
 If someone throws you under the bus, doing the same to them will make you look petty.
 Take the high ground.
 Here are some tips: